ashleyfletcher76/42_transcendence/README.md

 ## Update List
 - The database uses the Django default table but only taking username and password
 - Login feature usable
+- Now we have a JWT token for the frontend, token lasts 5 mins and the refresh token lasts 1 day.
+The frontend can use this and store it tell if the user was logged in already.
+If 401 is returned they either dont exist or token has timed out

 ## Example Curl Commands